Americans are Apathetic about Gun Violence

 A study published by the American Psychological Association found that only a small percentage of crimes can be attributed to mental illness, and there were no predictable patterns linking criminal behavior and mental illness.

-In some states little thought has gone into how to protect at-risk groups.
-Democratic state representative Celia Israel has spoken of the “unintended consequence” of Texas’ new pro-gun laws, which has meant greater risk of open-carry in mental health institutions.
+In some states, little thought has gone into how to protect at-risk groups.
+Celia Israel, a Democratic state representative, has spoken of the “unintended consequence” of Texas’ new pro-gun laws, which has meant a greater risk of open-carry in mental health institutions.
 Austin State Hospital, a psychiatric facility in Texas, pulled down its “no guns” signs, and while guns are still banned in state-licensed general and specialty hospitals, this excludes hospitals like the Austin State Hospital as they are not officially state-licensed.
-The hospital still has signs up asking visitors to leave their guns in their cars or conceal voluntarily.
+The hospital still has signs up asking visitors to leave their guns in their cars or conceal them voluntarily.
 Another new law kicks in this year to force public universities to allow licensed gun owners to carry their guns on campus.

 There is a need for funding mental health services.
 Obama’s executive order allocates $500 million towards increasing mental health access.
 More recently, Obama ordered CDC to begin researching gun violence, but the agency still lacks funding and might be concerned over a backlash from Congress.
 In January this year, Obama directed the Departments of Homeland Security, Defense, and Justice to develop and increase research into gun safety technology.
 These new technologies aim to minimize accidental discharges and trace lost or stolen guns.